Last Updated on May 23, 2024 by Kirsten Raccuia

 But on the flip side of that, I rarely make goals and future plans.

 Without a plan for work, we floundered around trying new things and sinking money and time into visas and a business that neither of us wanted.
 We started a medical tourism business which sucked.
-It sucked our money, our time, and left us wishing we never started it.
+It sucked our money and our time and left us wishing we had never started it.

-Plus, it tethered us to Malaysia, and our masterplan was never to be tethered to another country.
-We wanted to be mobile and live anywhere, everywhere, but having a biz here prevented that dream (which we are still working on).
+Plus, it tethered us to Malaysia, and our master plan was never to be tethered to another country.
+We wanted to be mobile and live anywhere, everywhere, but having a biz here prevented that dream.

 If we had taken the time to build some online skills, we could have worked remotely from day one.

-Reinventing myself as a writer, social media manager, website design auditor, hasn’t been an easy path.
+Reinventing myself as a writer and editor hasn’t been an easy path.
 I’m not afraid of hard work, but it would have been easier to have started online work before we left.

 Moving Abroad Regret #4